businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/index.md

 ---
-title: External Analysis
+title: External Analysis of Your Company
 layout: default
 nav_order: 3
 ---
-# External Analysis
+# External Analysis of Your Company
 {:no_toc}